maphew/gdal/docker/gitpod/readme.md

 ## Developing

+- Create a git branch for the Docker image being used as base, edit `.gitpod.yml` accordingly
 - Fire up gitpod or other docker enabled machine
 - Edit .Dockerfile as desired
 - Test the docker file validity with `docker build -f osgeo-geo.Dockerfile -t test-osgeo-gdal .`